How to build a powerful Confluence AI knowledge base in 2026

 A Confluence AI knowledge base integrates artificial intelligence with your existing Confluence content, allowing users to ask natural language questions and receive instant, relevant answers.
 It transforms static documentation into an interactive resource, streamlining information retrieval for your team.

-Integrating a third-party tool allows you to unify knowledge from all your business applications, including Confluence, help desks, chat apps, and other wikis.
-This creates a single source of truth, ensuring your AI can provide comprehensive and accurate answers by drawing from all available company data.
+Integrating a third-party tool allows you to unify knowledge from various business applications, including Confluence, help desks, chat apps, and other wikis.
+This creates a single source of truth, ensuring your AI can provide comprehensive and accurate answers by drawing from all available company data alongside your Confluence records.

 Not anymore.
 While older AI integrations were complex, modern self-serve platforms like eesel AI are designed for ease of use by non-developers.
 You can build a powerful Confluence AI knowledge base in minutes, without requiring coding or extensive engineering support.

-Atlassian’s native AI features are only included with Confluence Cloud Premium and Enterprise plans, requiring a full subscription upgrade.
-In contrast, many third-party platforms offer more flexible usage-based pricing models, which can be a more predictable and budget-friendly option for specific team needs.
+Atlassian offers AI features through its tiered pricing plans, with Atlassian Intelligence included in Confluence Cloud Premium and Enterprise tiers.
+In addition, many third-party platforms offer flexible usage-based pricing models, which can be a predictable and budget-friendly option to supplement your specific team needs.

 Yes, with advanced external AI tools, you have complete control over your Confluence AI knowledge base.
 You can customize its persona, tone, and define specific actions it can take, such as escalating tickets or looking up customer information, to perfectly align with your operational requirements.